 I am a native Houstonian and went to Bellaire High School.
 I love our city and am proud of the changes that have occurred through the years.
 Our community now boasts some of the best art and cultural museums as well as theatre in the country.
 It also has developed a diverse range of awesome restaurants, which I take full advantage of.

 I continue to support numerous local foundations in the city as well as have served on the Komen Foundation Allocations Committee.

-I am also a member of the Better Business Bureau and am committed to continuing to provide excellent service to both my patients and my community.
+I am also an A+ rated member of the Better Business Bureau and am committed to continuing to provide excellent service to both my patients and my community.